neighborwangsaid/BIS15W2024_edu/lab8/hw7.md

 ```
 ## [1] 170566
 ```
 There are 528196 and 170566 NAs in amniota and amphibio accordingly.
 Amniota uses -999 as NA.
+Amphibio, in the other hand, has a lot of binary data, is full of 0 and 1, and uses NA as missing value directly.

 **5. Make any necessary replacements in the data such that all NA's appear as "NA".**

 ```r